temporalio/documentation/docs-src/clusters/how-to-set-up-postgresql-visibility-store.md

     #...
     postgres-visibility:
       sql:
-        pluginName: "postgres" # if using PostgreSQL v12 or later with Temporal Server v1.20, use "postgres12" plugin for Advanced Visibility capabilities
+        pluginName: "postgres" # if using PostgreSQL v12 or later with Temporal Server v1.20, use "postgres12" plugin for advanced Visibility capabilities
         databaseName: "temporal_visibility"
         connectAddr: " " # remote address of this database; for example, 127.0.0.0:5432
         connectProtocol: " " # protocol example: tcp